The Cistus & Halimium Website

 Cistus x pagei

-This website aims to give you information about my collection and the plants themselves.
-It is intended not only to provide basic information for the interested amateur but also to provide material for the more serious researcher.
+This website aims to give you information about my former collection and the plants themselves.
+It is intended not only to give basic information for the interested amateur but also to provide material for the more serious researcher.
 I hope that you will be able easily to find the information you want and that you will share some of my enthusiasm and passion for these beautiful and interesting shrubs.
 If you do not find what you are looking for, please visit the Contact Me page to send a message.

-I have contacts with fellow Cistus &Halimium enthusiasts in several countries, especially France, and welcome new contacts with fellow enthusiasts.
+I have contacts with fellow Cistus & Halimium enthusiasts in several countries, especially France, and welcome new contacts with fellow enthusiasts.

-Demoly, J.-P. – Notes taxonomiques, chorologiques et nouveautés nomenclaturales pour le genreCistus L. élargi, incluant Halimium (Dunal) Spach (Cistaceae) in Acta Bot.
+Demoly, J.-P. – Notes taxonomiques, chorologiques et nouveautés nomenclaturales pour le genre Cistus L. élargi, incluant Halimium (Dunal) Spach (Cistaceae) in Acta Bot.
 Gallica 153(3): 309-323 2006

 This article proposes the inclusion within Cistus L. of Halimium (Dunal) Spach and therefore also of x Halimiocistus with major consequences for nomenclature.